apache/druid-website-src/druid-powered.md

 > issue related to Druid setup and tuning.

 * [PayPal merchant ecosystem using Apache Spark, Hive, Druid, and HBase](https://dataworkssummit.com/san-jose-2018/session/paypal-merchant-ecosystem-using-apache-spark-hive-druid-and-hbase/)

+## PayU

+[PayU](https://payu.in) is a payment service provider.
+We have several services that publish our transactional data into Kafka.
+We transform the data using Kafka streams and write it flattened and enriched to a different topic.
+Kafka indexing service then reads the data from the topic and writes it to Druid.
+We provide dashboards to our merchants that refresh in real-time.

 ## Pinterest